Redawt/f4-frost-guide/normallo.md

 nonext: true
 ---

+#### This section tells you how to sort your load order.
+It contains rules for sorting your load order, an example load order, and an automatic load order checker at the bottom of the page!

 ## About LOOT
 **LOOT**{: .hili} is a tool that is integrated into **Vortex**{: .hili} and **MO2**{: .hili} and can automatically sort your load order.
 It is compatible with **FROST**{: .hili}, but I recommend to not use it as it sometimes still does some silly things with FROST load orders.